Jul 15, 2020 | by Budi Tanrim

 Don't sell the design.
 Sell the business impact

 I recently talked with a group of designers and researchers.
-They expressed the frustration of why their team is not really listening to their research finding and suggestion.
+They expressed the frustration of why their team is not listening to their research finding and suggestion.

 Not all companies value user experience as their priority when making decisions.
-Naturally, the culture reinforces people to make decisions and prioritize what beneficial for the business.
-Then the frustration emerges when the team not solving any real customer problem.
+Naturally, the culture reinforces people to make decisions and prioritize what is beneficial for the business.
+Then the frustration emerges when the team was not solving any real customer problem.